niceandserious/crafty-vagrant/README.md

 2. If this is the first time you've used Crafty Vagrant, open your `hosts` file and add

-      192.168.56.101    craft.dev
+      192.168.56.101    craft.local

   (the hosts file is usually found at `/etc/hosts` on OSX/Linux; `%SystemRoot%\System32\drivers\etc\hosts` on Windows)

 3. Launch vagrant: `vagrant up`

 ...and hopefully (after a short wait while your Vagrant machine is set up) you should be ready to go!
-The webserver should now be accessible from `http://craft.dev/`.
+The webserver should now be accessible from `http://craft.local/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one will automatically have been used to populate the database.
-Otherwise, you can install Craft by going to [http://craft.dev/admin/install](http://craft.dev/admin/install)
+Otherwise, you can install Craft by going to [http://craft.local/admin/install](http://craft.local/admin/install)

 ## Usage